Understanding delivery failures

 - Quarantined address (Hard type): the address was placed in quarantine.

-- Unreachable (Soft/Hard type): an error has occurred in the message delivery chain (incident on SMTP relay, domain temporarily unreachable, etc.).
+- Unreachable (Soft/Hard type): an error has occurred in the message delivery chain (such as domain temporarily unreachable).
 According to the error returned by the provider, the address will be sent to quarantine directly or the delivery will be tried again until Campaign receives an error which justifies the Quarantine status or until the number of errors reaches 5.

 - Address empty (Hard type): the address is not defined.